 Demographic Information.
 We may also obtain Non-PII demographic and interest information about internet users from clients and third-party sources.
 For example, we may obtain age range, gender, interests, and general location (e.g., City, Zip code) of users.
 We may also associate Device ID and/or User ID with such information and share the resulting information with our clients.
-We may create a consumer insight profile associated with a User ID, using data from publicly available sources, such as via the Internet and social networks.
+We may also create a user insight profile associated with a User ID using data from publicly available sources such as via the Internet and social networks.

 Our clients have their own policies that govern how they collect, use, and share data, which may differ from Augur’s own data collection, usage, and sharing policies for the Augur Services.
 Please consult the privacy policies of the websites you visit and apps you use to become familiar with their privacy practices.

 Browser Environment: To opt out of the collection and use of data for interest-based advertising on your browser, turn on “Do Not Track” in your browser.
-See the following link for how-tos: https://www.eff.org/deeplinks/2012/06/how-turn-do-not-track-your-browser.
-If the Augur Services receive a ‘do not track’ signal from your browser, Augur will continue to create a Device ID for your device, but will not create a User ID which will limit our client’s ability to leverage the Augur Services for interest-based advertising or cross-device advertising purposes.
+See the following link for moreinformation: https://www.eff.org/deeplinks/2012/06/how-turn-do-not-track-your-browser.
+If the Augur sees a ‘do not track’ signal from your browser, Augur will continue to create a Device ID for your device, but will not create a User ID which will limit our client’s ability to leverage the Augur Services for interest-based advertising or cross-device advertising purposes.
 Many of our clients offer their own browser based opt-outs.
 We describe those below.

 If you opt out, you will still receive ads from advertisers, but these ads may be less relevant to your interests.
 Note that after choosing to opt-out via the method described above, if you use a different device or a different browser, you may need to repeat the opt-out steps for that particular device or browser.
 In addition, if you opt out, we will continue to collect and retain information, but we will not make it available for the purpose of interest-based advertising or cross-device advertising.